 Suzanne Nolan, ASLA, President

 Suzanne is a landscape architect and planner and serves on the Westchester County Historical Society’s Historic Preservation Committee, as well as on the New Rochelle Heritage Task Force.
-While working at the Westchester County Planning Department, she became thoroughly acquainted with the history of the Reservation and its significance as a recreation and transportation resource.
+She is a native pant enthusiast and an advocate for invasive plant control.

 Katie is the executive director of the Westchester County Historical Society, a library and research center located in the Westchester Archives and Records Center at 2199 Saw Mill River Road in Elmsford.
 The Society is committed to collecting, preserving and making accessible to the public the rich history of Westchester County.
 She has lived along the Bronx River Parkway Reservation for the past 40 plus years.

 Valerie Scimia, Secretary